 “It’s worse than that, Darcey.
 I’m ashamed of myself for feeling this.”
 Danae sat up and shrugged her shoulders.
 “I have a huge crush on Clint.
 I know I shouldn’t, and I feel horrible.”

 “Well, it explains why you get salty with me when it comes to Clint sometimes.
 It makes sense.”
 Darcey rubbed Danae’s back and hugged her.
-“If you want, I can take his key away, and I can go to his place to hang around.”
+“If you want, I can take his house key away, and I can go to his place to hang around.”

 “No, I don’t want you to do that.
 It wouldn’t help my loneliness.
-I really need to find someone.
+I need to find someone.
 I’m guessing I won’t now.”
 Her shoulders heaved in grief.
 If only I’d seen him first, Danae thought to herself, and then cried harder.

 “Why don’t you and I go to the lake on Saturday?
-I’ll pack a picnic basket, we can go fishing.
+I’ll pack a picnic basket.
+We can go fishing!
 We’ll take some time and just be together.”
 Darcey suggested all the things she knew Danae loved to do.
 “We could swim, just spend time with each other.
 I miss you, too.”

 “No Clint?”
 Danae sniffled.
 “Just you and me?”

 “I won’t even tell him where we’re going,” Darcey hugged her sister again.